Summarise simulation results from extracted model estimates

 A summarised data frame containing:

-(NA if all p-values are NA).Additional columns corresponding to custom summaries provided in
+n_models: the number of models summarised.power: the proportion of p-values less thanalpha(NA if all p-values are NA).Additional columns corresponding to custom summaries provided in

-.Mean and SD summaries of
+....Mean and SD summaries of

-columns if.summarise_standard_broom = TRUE
+broomcolumns if.summarise_standard_broom = TRUE.

 Examples